-- Include on line 12 the business portion of expenses for gasoline, oil, repairs, insurance, tires, license plates, etc., and - Show depreciation on line 16 and rent or lease payments on line 26a.
+• Include on line 12 the business portion of expenses for gasoline, oil, repairs, insurance, tires, license plates, etc., and

+• Show depreciation on line 16 and rent or lease payments on line 26a.

-If you take the standard mileage rate, multiply the number of business miles by 34.5 cents.
+If you take the standard mileage rate, multiply the number of business miles by 37.5 cents.
 Add to this amount your parking fees and tolls, and enter the total on line 12.
 Do not deduct depreciation, rent or lease payments, or your actual operating expenses.

-If you claim any car or truck expenses (actual or the standard mileage rate), you must provide the information requested in Part V of Form 4562.
-Be sure to attach Form 4562 to your return.
+If you claim any car or truck expenses (actual or the standard mileage rate), you must provide the information requested on Form 4562, Part V. Be sure to attach Form 4562 to your return.